huangrc1110/kdc-doc/docs/source/icra/pages/installation.rst

 1. Installing the `kuavo_data_challenge <https://github.com/LejuRobotics/kuavo_data_challenge>`_ (Baseline code) Repository
 ======================================================================================================================================================
 This repository is used for data conversion, model training and model deployment.
-Use git operation to fetch the latest codebase (main branch):
+Use git operation to fetch the latest codebase (master branch):

    .. code-block:: bash